Some suggestions...

 • You are a care leaver

-• You receive Personal Independence Payments or Disabled Living Allowance as well as Universal Credit or Employment Support Allowance
+• You receive Personal Independence Payments (PIP) or Disability Living Allowance (DLA) alongside Universal Credit

 • You receive Universal Credit